 - We expect these unsupported upgrades to take approximately 20 minutes to complete.

-- Customers running TLS v1.0 and v1.1 will also need to contact Support to have these enabled.
+- Customers running TLS v1.0 and v1.1 must also contact support to enable these.

 Expected Downtime

-During an upgrade, it requires a restart of RabbitMQ.
-This means any connections attached will close and will need to reconnect.
-We recommend ensuring clients are able to handle reconnecting to brokers.
+An upgrade requires a restart of RabbitMQ.
+This means any connections attached will close and will need to be reconnected.
+We recommend ensuring clients can handle reconnecting to brokers.

 Single clusters